lookback/lookback-legal/README.md

 1. Branch off into a new new git branch.
 2. Create a new directory in the `consents` directory.
 Give it a unique, `camelCase` name.
 This name will end up on the user object in the database, so make it easy to understand.
 3. Add a `.md` file in the newly created directory, with a front matter and body text.
-You *must* attach today's date as precise as possible:
+You *must* attach today's date formatted as an ISO string:
     ```markdown
     ---
-    date: 2018-01-01 22:00:00
+    date: 2018-05-08T14:06:00
     ---
     Your text here.
     ```